The Best Car Seats of 2017

-The Britax Boulevard ClickTight is the perfect seat for parents who are worried about installing the seat correctly (probably all of us), which is why we would highly recommend this seat to friends.
+The Britax Boulevard ClickTight is the perfect seat for parents who are worried about installing the seat correctly (arguably all of us), which is why we would highly recommend this seat to friends.
 This convertible option earned perfect 10 of 10 scores for installation using both the LATCH system and the vehicle belt, making it a standout option and the only seat we feel is practically foolproof.
 This seat is easy to use with impressive comfort and quality construction.
 We think parents will love the look, feel, and features of this unique seat.
 The ClickTight has a slightly above average score for crash test results, but we remind parents that this means it exceeded the Federal requirements, and given that poor installation often translates to more injuries, we think the installation performance of this seat makes up for the average crash test results.
 However, if your concern is better crash safety scores, then you'll want to read about the Britax Marathon below.

 Easiest to install